Terms & Conditions

 b) If the parties are unable to resolve the dispute within the Initial Period, each party agrees that the dispute must be referred for mediation in accordance with the Mediation Rules of the Law Institute of Victoria.
 Mediation is to be held with a mediator agreed on by the parties, or, failing agreement within seven (7) days after the expiry of the Initial Period, a mediator nominated by the then current President of the Law Institute of Victoria.

 c) The role of any mediator is to assist in negotiating a resolution of the dispute.
-A mediator may not make a decision that is binding on the parties, unless the parties agree in writing to binding terms of settlement or agreement.
+A mediator may not make a decision that is binding on a Disputant unless that Disputant has so agreed in writing.

-Only where the parties fail to resolve the dispute after mediating in good faith in accordance with this clause may a party issue any proceedings against the other.
+Only where the parties fail to resolve the dispute after mediating in good faith in accordance with this clause may a party issue any proceedings.